apache/tvm-rfcs/rfcs/assets/0101/spec.md

 * `kEmbedInfo`: Acts similarly to `kExprAnnotation`, except the result of its call is removed from the final generated code (i.e., treat the argument as never being evaluated).
 * `kControlJump`: Affects control flow.

 We will enumerate and describe the builtins in a separate document, as they are added and changed more frequently than other language constructs.

+However, one builtin is particularly important and should be discussed directly in the core language semantics, since it is used to implement return values for `PrimFunc`s: `tir.ret`.
+This builtin takes one argument, which it evaluates.
+After evaluating the argument, the execution of the current `PrimFunc`'s `body` halts (see the semantics for `PrimFunc`s below) and the `PrimFunc` returns the value of the passed value (the "return value").

 ### Semantics of Statements